ufal/corefud-scorer/README.md

 The scorer does not check most of the morpho-syntactic features required by the CoNLL-U format.
 For most fields, `_` symbol may be used instead of the true values, `0` value for the `HEAD` field.

-However, the two input files must be aligned.
+However, the two input files must be aligned, besides the empty tokens.
 Otherwise, the evaluation fails.
 Specifically, the evaluation scripts checks if the following requirements are fulfilled:
 1. both files must contain the same number of sentences with exactly the same IDs (`# sent_id`);
-2. each pair of sentences must contain the same words/tokens, i.e. both their count and forms (the `FORM` field) must be the same;
+2. each pair of sentences must consist of the same sequences of non-empty words/tokens, i.e. sequences of forms (the `FORM` field) must be the same; note that empty nodes are excluded from this alignment check
 3. document separators (`# newdoc`) must be exactly at the same places.

-The easiest way to satisfy all the requirements above is to ensure that the key and response files differ only in the coreference annotation in the `MISC` field.
+The easiest way to satisfy all the requirements above is to ensure that the key and response files differ only in coreference annotation in the `MISC` field, and possibly in empty token.

+*Changed in version 1.2: Empty tokens are excluded from the alignment tests of the key and response file tokens.*

 ### Evaluation Metrics